 Reported the Osceola Sentinel: "She attended the University at Valparaiso, Indiana, where she graduated from the scientific and classical courses.
 Her whole life has practically been spent in the teaching profession.
 She was principal of the Osceola high school, she taught in the public schools of Chicago, Illinois, for two years, and then for seventeen years she was a teacher in the government schools in the south for the colored people.
 In her education work Miss Ream was on her throne.
 She possessed a student mind, and was intensively interested in the progress of education until the last.
 Not only did she possess a student mind, but she was always interested in young life."

 Sarah was a member of the Fremont Methodist Episcopal Church.
 In her final years, she provided what the Sentinel called a "very beautiful way" of medical care for her aged mother.
 She passed into eternity at the age of 66 on Aug.
 9, 1918 in Osceola.
 Burial was in Fremont Cemetery, with Rev. James P. McKay officiating at the funeral service.
+Word was sent to her cousin Fannie Crozier in Dakota City, NE, at which the Dakota County Herald reported that she " was a sister of Kirk Ream, of Axtel, Kas., and a cousin of Mrs. Crozier and the Ream families here."

 ~ Son Andrew Jackson Ream ~